Treeitsuki/AutoStreaming-VTuber/README.md

 ![teaser](./images/teaser.png)

-This project is a system that allows VTuber to recognize their own screen and automatically play the game live.
+This project is a application that allows VTuber to recognize their own screen and automatically play the game live.

 # 🖥️ Demo
 ## Playing Screen